Dragan2402/zoss-23-24/4. Client layer/README.md

 **Introduction:**

 Cross-Site Scripting (XSS) attacks pose a significant threat to web applications, including those built with Angular.
-XSS is not only about stealing data but has evolved to encompass injecting malicious content.
+XSS is not only about stealing data but has evolved to encompass injecting malicious content[[4.7]](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html).
 The repercussions of XSS attacks include account impersonation, data theft, session hijacking, and cookie theft.
-This essay explores the causes of XSS attacks, focusing on unsanitized input, dynamic content generation, and template injection, while providing mitigation strategies based on the OWASP Cross Site Scripting Prevention Cheat Sheet.
+This essay explores the causes of XSS attacks, focusing on unsanitized input, dynamic content generation, and template injection, while providing mitigation strategies based on the OWASP Cross Site Scripting Prevention Cheat Sheet[[4.7]](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html).

 **Causes of XSS Attacks:**

 1. **Unsanitized Input:**
    - **Description:** All user inputs should be treated as potentially malicious.
 Failure to sanitize user inputs allows attackers to inject scripts that can later execute when viewed by other users.
    - **Mitigation:** Implement strict input validation and sanitize user inputs before rendering them in the application.
 Angular's built-in mechanisms for input validation can help achieve this.

 2. **Dynamic Content Generation:**
    - **Description:** Generating dynamic content without proper encoding or escaping leaves room for attackers to inject malicious scripts.
    - **Mitigation:** To enhance security in Angular, it is crucial to utilize the built-in templating system, which automatically escapes dynamic content, preventing the execution of potentially harmful scripts.
 Developers should refrain from employing methods like `dangerouslySetInnerHTML` in Angular, as they can introduce vulnerabilities by allowing unescaped content to be rendered in the application, increasing the risk of cross-site scripting attacks.